fawda123/sf_trends/README.md

 **_data/_** Supporting RData files, usually from data in ignore folder, unless otherwise noted all files were created in `R/dat_proc.R`

+* `bests.RData` subset of `flocor.RData` for min or max cor of each nut parm with flow or sal time series, respectively.
+Each site is matched with the flow or salinity record ided in figure 10 of Novick et al

 * `delt_dat.RData` Processed wq time series data `dwr_wq.RData`, includes all nitrogen analytes and current/active stations in the delta, also includes matched and smoothed flow records from `flocor.RData` results

 * `dwr_wq.RData` time series data of stations in the SF delta from California DWR-EMP (Department of Water Resources, Environmental Monitoring Program) , processed by E. Novick, all stations, analytes from 1975 to present.
 Most analytes are measured as concentration, see original spreadsheet for values.
 Unavailable in GitHub repo.